MarginaliaSearch/AboutMarginaliaSearchWebsite/content/article/crawler.md

 </div>

 Email <a href="mailto:contact@marginalia-search.com">contact@marginalia-search.com</a> in case the crawler is misbehaving, or for other related complaints or inquiries.
 The goal is to run an above-board, well behaving search engine crawler so any complaints are taken seriously.

+A full list of IPs is indicated in <https://search.marginalia.nu/crawler-ips.txt>.

 If you wish to be indexed, follow the instructions in [this github repository](https://github.com/MarginaliaSearch/submit-site-to-marginalia-search).